Meet the magazine staff

 Domenic, MA ’04, has over 30 years’ experience as a visual storyteller, with award-winning work published in national magazines such as Cosmopolitan, ESPN, Forbes, People and Sports Illustrated.
 Among this Michigander’s accolades are 11 Michigan Press Association awards as a photographer and two ADDY Awards in 2015 as a videographer for Ball State.

-Marc, ’83 and MA ’07, is a contributing writer to Ball State Magazine and the senior media strategist for the university’s Division of Strategic Communications.
+Marc, ’83 and MA ’07, is a contributing writer to Ball State Magazine and the senior media strategist for University Relations and Communications.
 An award-winning public relations professional, he has more than two decades of experience in higher education.

 Sam, ’15, is a contributing photographer/videographer for Ball State Magazine.
-After completing degrees in journalism and English studies, the Muncie native became the Division of Strategic Communications’ first female full-time photographer in 2016.
+After completing degrees in journalism and English studies, the Muncie native became Marketing and Communications’ first female full-time photographer in 2016.
 In her spare time, she loves spending time with family, practicing mixed martial arts and playing with her three rescue dogs and her cat.